guinetn/basecamp/assets/books/computer_science/software_design_rules/cqrs.md

 ﻿## CQRS

+CQRS involves splitting an application into two parts internally — the command side: ordering the system to update state
+- the query side: that gets information without changing state.
+The way event sourcing works with CQRS is to have part of the application that models updates as writes to an event log or Kafka topic.

 The flow of simple CRUD (Create, Read, Update and Delete) applications can be described using the following steps:
 - Controllers layer handles HTTP requests and delegates tasks to the services layer.
 - Services layer is where most of the business logic lives.